 Who Conducts Phone Interviews?

-If you’re doing a pre-screen interview, you may speak to a dedicated recruiter or a member of the Human Resources or Talent Acquisition department.
+If you’re doing a phone screen interview, you may speak to a dedicated recruiter or a member of the Human Resources or Talent Acquisition department.
 However, the next interview conducted by phone is usually with the hiring manager.

 After the pre-screening interview your next interview, which is can be a phone interview, is likely to be one where the hiring manager asks questions.
 This individual might be the boss or department head for the position you’re trying to get.
 They’re responsible for making the final hiring decision, so hiring managers will perform the interview to get to know applicants more personally beyond their resumes.